 How should you handle hazardous household cleaners?
 READ AND FOLLOW ALL LABEL DIRECTIONS!
 Don’t mix chemicals, and never discard on the ground or down the drain unless it is specifically designed to be disposed of down the drain.
 If the product is designed to go down the drain as part of its natural use, it can be flushed down with running water.

-If you can’t use up or give away these cleaning products, bring them to a household hazardous waste cleanup event.
+If you can’t use up or give away these cleaning products, bring them to a drop off location.

 Hazards in your garage